Doctor insights on:

 I had MRSA endocarditis about a year ago is severe head ache a symptom that the MRSA has returned if not what are simptoms?

 Among others: Headache is one of many possible symptoms: vague general ones include fever, chills, poor appetite, weight loss, aches & pains, joint pain, night sweats, weakness & malaise.
 Cardiac symptoms may include shortness of breath, cough or chest pain.
 If all you have is headache, recurrent endocarditis would be unlikely, but you are right to consider the possibility.
 I would check with your doctor. ...Read moreSee 1 more doctor answer

 Usually Benign Bact: Staphylococcus aureus frequently present skin & respiratory tract, especially nose.
-MRSA merely means resistant to multiple antibiotics, non-res ones dominate.
+Mrsa merely means resistant multiple abs, non-res ones dominate.
 Control of bacteria, as with all, a function of immune system.
-SA most commonly a commensal bacteria, but reality not good for marketing fear.
+Sa most commonly a commensal bacteria, but reality not good for marketing fear.
 Dietary choices, activities, emotions, any internal control affecting staph & immune function can change. ...Read moreSee 1 more doctor answer

 Het.
 Mono screen came back + 9/8/13, but diagnosed + in '10.
 Wbc 4.9, neut.
 70% and lymp.
 21%.
 Had a MRSA in '12, and shingles '07.
 What specialist(s) can best diagnose immune system disorders?